 If possible, consolidate different versions of the same app to apply the latest updates.
 When more than one app performs the same function, choose one to serve across the entire network.

 IT teams can apply automated patch management to deliver updates as soon as they are available.
-Choose vendors with a reliable record in communicating patches.
+Choose vendors with a reliable record of communicating patches.
 Not all software partners will instantly inform users.
 That matters when even slight delays can be crucial.

 10. Create a watertight policy to govern third-party access